keycloak-dummy-bot/keycloak-dummy-repo/README.md

 Keycloak
 ========

-Source Identity & Access Management for modern Applications and Services.
+Identity & Access Management for modern Applications and Services.

 For more information about Keycloak visit [Keycloak homepage](http://keycloak.org) and [Keycloak blog](http://blog.keycloak.org).